wundergraph/wundergraph/docs-website/src/pages/docs/cloud/deployments.md

 }
 ```

-As you can see, we have a `build` script, which is executed during the deployment process.
+As you can see, we have a `build` script, which is executed during the build process.
 This repository contains a `.wundergraph` directory, so we don't need to specify the path.

 If you renamed the `.wundergraph` directory to `app` for example, the build script would look like this: